 Why Should you Care About Dangote?

-Alhaji Aliko Dangote was born on April 10, 1957, in Nigeria from a very wealthy family.
-His grandfather was at the time of his death in 1955, the wealthiest West-African.
+Alhaji Aliko Dangote was born on April 10, 1957, in Nigeria, in a very wealthy family.
+His grandfather was, at the time of his death in 1955, the richest West-African.
 Dangote has been very business inclined from an early age.
 In an interview, he said :

 ‘I can remember when I was in primary school, I would go and buy cartons of sweets candy, and I would start selling just to make money.’

 After schooling in Nigeria, he had his bachelor’s degree in Business Studies and Administration from Al-Azhar University in Cairo.
 Aliko Dangote has three daughters and an adoptive son.

 His business career started when he decided to take a loan of $3,000 from his uncle to start a small trading company at age 21, buying goods from outside Nigeria and bringing them for consumption.
 His small trading company has grown into one of Africa’s most giant conglomerates and particularly the most significant industrial conglomerate in West-Africa.
 The Dangote Group has operations in about ten (10) African countries.
 Their activities are limited to cement as popularly known but range from sugar, breweries, soft drink, and even real estate.
 Dangote also has investments in transport, textiles, oil, and gas.